 In case the previous tips won’t help.
 Then maybe it’s time for you to reach out to a few organisations such as animal shelters.
 They usually have a good database and might be where your pet was taken after being found.

-Stichting Amivedi Nederland is the country’s official website for the registration of lost domestic animals.
+Stichting Amivedi Nederland is the Netherlands’ official website for the registration of lost domestic animals.
 It’s a good place to turn for information about shelters.
-Be aware of the fact that if you don’t speak Dutch, you might find it hard to communicate, so asking a Dutchie for help might be a good idea.
+Be aware that if you don’t speak Dutch, you might find it hard to communicate, so asking a Dutchie for help might be a good idea.

 Their website is a platform where users can post information about animals they’ve found or create a listing for their lost pets.

 Having a pet is awesome (having a pet in the Netherlands is even better) and they are a member of your family, so go and give your pet a hug.
 Oh, and don’t forget to adopt – don’t shop kids!